On the Capacity Region of Bipartite and Tripartite Entanglement Switching: Conclusion

-\textit{\textbf{Proof:}} First, we must show that the point $(\hat{C}_3,\hat{C}_2)$ is indeed the farthest from the TDM line.
-To do so, let us find a point $(C_3,C_2)$ on the plane such that the (negative) slope of the line that passes through it and $(0,C_2^*)$ is maximized.
+Moreover (\ref{eq:bound1B1}) and (\ref{eq:bound2B1}) define a tight upper bound on the achievable capacity region. \end{claim} \begin{proof} First, we must show that the point $(\hat{C}_3,\hat{C}_2)$ is indeed the farthest point from the TDM line.
+We do this by first assuming that there exists an achievable capacity region above the TDM line that is shaped like a triangle, as in Figures \ref{fig:B1plot1} and \ref{fig:B1plot2}, and later prove this to be true.
+Moreover, the sides of this triangular region impose upper bounds on the achievable bipartite-tripartite capacities.
+With these assumptions proven, it is clear that the point farthest from the TDM line will be located at the vertex of this triangle.
+Thus, let us find a point $(C_3,C_2)$ on the plane such that the (potentially negative) slope of the line that passes through it and $(0,C_2^*)$ is maximized.
 This is equivalent to minimizing the quantity